SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1021 API Over Under Fetching.md

 ### Option 3 Fields parameter

 OK for a few. too cumbersome on all. can't optimize db or queries.
-Will every field in the whole system be optional?
+Will most fields in the whole system be optional?
 That would get ridiculous quickly.

 ### Option 4 Separate Endpoints